-The Complainant has credibly submitted that the Respondent is neither affiliated with the Complainant in any way nor has it been authorized by the Complainant to use and register the disputed domain name, that the Respondent has no rights or legitimate interests in the disputed domain name, and that the Respondent has not made and is not making a legitimate noncommercial or fair use of the disputed domain name and is not commonly known by the disputed domain name in accordance with paragraph 4(c)(ii) of the Policy.
+The Complainant has credibly submitted that the Respondent is neither affiliated with the Complainant in any way nor has it been authorized by the Complainant to use and register the disputed domain names, that the Respondent has no rights or legitimate interests in the disputed domain names, and that the Respondent has not make and is not making a legitimate noncommercial or fair use of the disputed domain names and is not commonly known by the disputed domain names in accordance with paragraph 4(c)(ii) of the Policy.

-Moreover, the Panel finds that the nature of the disputed domain name carries a risk of implied affiliation with the Complainant's trademark.
+Moreover, the Panel finds that the nature of the disputed domain names carries a high risk of implied affiliation with the Complainant's trademark.
 See section 2.5.1 of the WIPO Overview 3.0.
-Moreover, "[a]pplying UDRP paragraph 4(c), panels have found that the use of a domain name to host a parked page comprising PPC links does not represent a bona fide offering where such links compete with or capitalize on the reputation and goodwill of the complainant's mark or otherwise mislead Internet users".
+The use of the identical disputed domain name to host pay-per-click links that redirect unsuspecting Internet users to competitors of the Complainant cannot constitute fair use.
 See section 2.9 of the WIPO Overview 3.0.

 Accordingly, the Panel finds that the Complainant has made a prima facie case that has not been rebutted by the Respondent.
-Considering the Panel's findings below, the Panel finds that there are no other circumstances that provide the Respondent with any rights or legitimate interests in the disputed domain name.
+Considering the Panel's findings below, the Panel finds that there are no other circumstances that provide the Respondent with any rights or legitimate interests in the disputed domain names.
 Therefore, the Panel finds that the second element of the Policy is fulfilled.